 Booderee National Park

-We want you to have a memorable holiday for all the right reasons – before you arrive at Booderee, please ensure that you are familiar with our safety tips as well as emergency phone numbers.
+We want you to have a memorable visit to Booderee National Park for all the right reasons.
+Before you arrive at Booderee National Park, please ensure that you are familiar with our safety messages as well as the emergency phone numbers.
+There are many safety hazards within the national park, and we remind visitors to be aware of the risks and take responsibility for your own safety and those in your care.

 Table of contents